-We have the knowledge and expertise to help you navigate the waters.
-And we know Lake Washington, Lake Sammamish, and Puget Sound intimately!
-Let us expertly guide you through the waterfront buying or selling process—including competent pricing evaluation, strategic positioning, relentless advocacy throughout the negotiation process, and resources and referrals to complete the due diligence required in your next waterfront transaction.
+Let us expertly guide you through the waterfront buying or selling process—including competent pricing evaluation, strategic positioning, resources and referrals to complete due diligence, and relentless advocacy throughout the negotiation process in your next waterfront transaction.

-The Waterfront Report tracks weekly waterfront listing and sale activity on Lake Washington, Lake Sammamish, and Puget Sound for properties located within the greater Seattle-Eastside region of King County. [click here for listing photos and info]
+The Waterfront Report tracks waterfront listing and sale activity on Lake Washington, Lake Sammamish, and Puget Sound for properties located within the greater Seattle-Eastside region of King County.
+Click below for photos and info.

 CONTINGENT SALES - No contingent sale activity this week